arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 The bitmap binary file needs to contain some information in order to tell the computer for example the resolution of the picture and the bit-depth (bpp).
 Bit depth refers to the color information stored in the image.
 The higher the bit depth of an image, the more colors it can store.
 As the bit depth increases, the file size of the image also increases, because more color information has to be stored for each pixel in the image.

-The following table shows all the headers, the size of its buffer, offsets, the settings that we used with their details:
+The following table shows all the headers, the size of its buffer, offsets, the settings that are being used with their details:

 | Name                | Size        | Details                                                      |
 | ------------------- | ----------- | ------------------------------------------------------------ |